mongodb/docs/source/reference/mongodump.rst

 .. option:: --journal

-   Allows :program:`mongodump` operations to use the durability :term:`journal` to ensure that the export is in a consistent state.
+   Allows :program:`mongodump` operations to use the durability :term:`journal <journaling>` to ensure that the export is in a consistent state.
 This option is only relevant when specifying the :option:`--dbpath` option.